Darcel McBath

-Steven Darcel McBath (born October 28, 1985) is an American football coach and former safety who is currently the cornerbacks coach at Mississippi State University.
-He was drafted by the Denver Broncos in the second round of the 2009 NFL Draft.
-He played college football at Texas Tech.
-McBath has also played for the Jacksonville Jaguars and San Francisco 49ers.
+Steven Darcel McBath (born October 28, 1985) is an American former professional football player who was a safety who is currently the cornerbacks coach at Texas Tech Red Raiders.
+He played college football for Texas Tech and was selected by the Denver Broncos in the second round of the 2009 NFL draft.
+McBath also played for the Jacksonville Jaguars and San Francisco 49ers.

-Early years
+Early life

 McBath was born in Gainesville, Texas.
 As a defensive back and wide receiver in high school, he led the Gainesville Leopards to a 2003 3A state football championship, a 35–24 win over a Burnet High School team, led by former third string Dallas Cowboys quarterback Stephen McGee and former Tampa Bay Buccaneers wide receiver Jordan Shipley.

 Professional career

 Denver Broncos

-The Broncos selected McBath in the 2nd round (48th overall) of the 2009 NFL Draft.
-On July 26, 2009, McBath signed a four-year, $3.85 million contract with $2.01 million guaranteed.
-His base salary will be $310,000 in 2009, $395,000 in 2010, $480,000 in 2011, and $565,000 in 2012.
+The Broncos selected McBath in the second round (48th overall) of the 2009 NFL draft.
+On July 26, 2009, McBath signed a four-year, $3.85 million contract with $2.01 million guaranteed and base salaries of $310,000 in 2009, $395,000 in 2010, $480,000 in 2011, and $565,000 in 2012.

 McBath played in 13 games during his rookie year, accumulating 26 tackles (22 solo and 4 assisted).
-During Week 2 against the Cleveland Browns, McBath intercepted quarterback Brady Quinn for his first career interception.
-McBath's next interception would not be until Week 14 against the Indianapolis Colts quarterback at the time, Peyton Manning.
-McBath would suffer a broken forearm only a few plays later, eventually placing him on the injured reserve list for the rest of the season.
+In his second game, against the Cleveland Browns, McBath intercepted a pass by quarterback Brady Quinn for his first career interception.
+McBath's next interception was not until Week 14 against the Indianapolis Colts quarterback Peyton Manning.
+McBath suffered a broken forearm only a few plays later, and was placed on the injured reserve list for the rest of the season.
 On September 4, 2011, McBath was waived by Denver.